 If you need help now

-This link re-directs you to the BBC website.
+This link re-directs you to the BBC website should you need to leave this website quickly.
 Note - it does not erase browser history.

 If you feel unsafe or are the victim of a crime you can get help below.